 NEW LONDON, Conn. — Bipartisan federal legislation was introduced Tuesday that would protect cadets at the U.S. Coast Guard Academy who report a sexual assault from being disciplined for minor collateral misconduct, such as underage drinking.

 The change would put the Connecticut service academy in line with policies at Department of Defense military academies.
+The U.S. Coast Guard is overseen by the Department of Homeland Security.

 The legislation comes amid recent revelations that the service did not widely disclose a six-year internal investigation it conducted, known as Operation Fouled Anchor, into dozens of cases of sexual assault and misconduct between 1988 and 2006.
+The Coast Guard also apologized for not taking "appropriate action" years ago when it failed to adequately handle cases of sexual assault and harassment at the academy in New London.

 The article is not finished.
 Click on the next page to continue.